Bluevine Alternatives

 It also gives you the first set of 50 checks free.
 While this is really good for a business checking account, it doesn't beat BlueVine's 2 free checkbooks per year.

-NorthOne is one of the most well-rounded online business accounts.
-However, it does have a $10 monthly fee that cannot be waived.[4]
+North One is one of the most well-rounded online business accounts.
+However, it does not offer any interest.

-But NorthOne does offer more features than Bluevine.
-You get debit cards for multiple owners, an invoice maker, and dozens of business app integrations.
+But North One does offer more features than Bluevine.
+You get debit cards for multiple owners, unlimited sub-accounts, and dozens of business app integrations.

-You can also create unlimited envelopes to set aside funds for different expenses.
+You can create unlimited envelopes to set aside funds for different expenses.
 You can set up rules to automatically move a set amount or percentage of payments into your envelopes.

 Like Bluevine, if you need to deposit cash, you can do so at 90,000+ Greendot locations.

-Bluevine vs NorthOne takeaway: NorthOne has better features than Bluevine, but there is a $10 monthly fee and it doesn't offer interest.
+Bluevine vs North One takeaway: North One has better features than Bluevine, but there is a $50 opening deposit and it doesn't offer interest.
 It depends on what is more valuable to you.

-9. Lili - Best for Freelancers
+9. Live Oak Bank - Best for Business Savings

 10. Fundbox - Best for Business Lending